BLouro/BLouro/README.md

 I'm 22 years old and I'm a software developer in Lisbon.

 - 👀 I’m interested in web technologies.
-- ⚙️ I’m currently working Java with Spring Boot for Microservices Architecture and Angular.
+- ⚙️ I’m currently working with Java, Spring Boot for Microservices Architecture and also Angular.
 - 🌱 I'm currently learning everything  🤣

 ## Find me around the 🌍: